MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/assign-microsoft-as-the-audio-conferencing-provider.md

 - Audio Conferencing
-description: Learn how to assign Microsoft the dial-in conferencing provider for Skype for Business. ms.openlocfilehash: 0cbfe5fec234ab237bd0c6bf108cfaa968685f0f ms.sourcegitcommit: 31827526894ffb75d64fcb0a7c76ee874ad3c269 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 02/06/2019
+description: Learn how to assign Microsoft the dial-in conferencing provider for Skype for Business. ms.openlocfilehash: 0cbfe5fec234ab237bd0c6bf108cfaa968685f0f ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/23/2019
-ms.locfileid: "29753561"
+ms.locfileid: "32229405"
 ---
 # <a name="assign-microsoft-as-the-audio-conferencing-provider"></a>Assegnare Microsoft come provider di servizi di audioconferenza

-Per l'utilizzo di servizi di audioconferenza in Office 365 con Skype for Business e Microsoft Teams, è necessario disporre di una licenza di audioconferenza assegnata agli utenti dell'organizzazione.
-Per ulteriori informazioni sulla gestione delle licenze e sul costo, vedere [prova o acquisto audioconferenza in Office 365](try-or-purchase-audio-conferencing-in-office-365.md) .
+To use Audio Conferencing in Office 365 with Skype for Business and Microsoft Teams, users in your organization need to have an Audio Conferencing license assigned to them.
+See [Try or purchase Audio Conferencing in Office 365](try-or-purchase-audio-conferencing-in-office-365.md) to get more information on licensing and how much it costs.

-L'audioconferenza Microsoft fornisce i numeri di telefono di accesso esterno, pin e ID conferenza che possono essere utilizzati dai partecipanti alla riunione per colegarsi alle riunioni della propria organizzazione. È sufficiente assegnare agli utenti che desiderano programmare o condurre riunioni con Skype for Business o Microsoft Teams.
+Microsoft Audio Conferencing supplies dial-in phone numbers, PINs, and conference IDs that can be used by meeting participants to join the meetings of your organization.
+You only need to assign Microsoft as the audio conferencing provider to people who are going to schedule or lead Skype for Business or Microsoft Teams meetings.

 > [!NOTE]
 > [!INCLUDE [updating-admin-interfaces](../includes/updating-admin-interfaces.md)]